-The magnitude of summer storms each year is unpredictable and within Steele County and the vulnerability of jurisdictions to windstorms does not vary geographically.
-The vulnerability of each jurisdiction to severe summer storms has not changed due to any development in the last 5 years.
+The magnitude of lightning each year is unpredictable and within Steele County and the vulnerability of jurisdictions to lightning does not vary geographically.
+The vulnerability of each jurisdiction to lightning has not changed due to any development in the last 5 years.